The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 Another gem in the sea of Tamarindo restaurants is Little Lucha.
 This is another taco bar in town, but with purely Mexican-style street tacos, which is arguably the best kind of taco you can get your hands on.

 This Tamarindo restaurant definitely has a little more of an edge compared to some other spots on this list.
-Their aesthetic consists of many little Lucha Libre figurines scattered throughout the restaurant, and some bright and vibrant Mexican art, too.
-They are known for playing bumping music, and encouraging visitors to take a tequila shot, or two.
+The restaurant's aesthetic consists of many little Lucha Libre figurines scattered throughout the restaurant, and some bright and vibrant Mexican art, too.
+They are known for playing bumping music and encouraging visitors to take a tequila shot or two.

-This is a small restaurant, with hi-top counters, typical for enjoying Mexican street-style tacos.
+This is a small restaurant, with high-top counters, typical for enjoying Mexican street-style tacos.
 Their main bar is also built out of an old Volkswagen van, adding to the atmosphere.

 Every type of classic Mexican taco is on their list, and they are sure to not disappoint.
 You can find everything from Barbacoa to Tinga de Pollo to Cochonita Pibil tacos, and they also have Veggie Tacos on the list.
 With other staples like Shrimp and Fish tacos to round out the list, this is a solid place to come and have a delightful taco experience.